Plum Analytics: PlumX

 Plum Analytics is best known for PlumX, which was the company's first product.
-PlumX is an online tool that provides altmetrics for peer-reviewed journal articles and other scholarly works by aggregating information from different sources including Wikipedia.
+PlumX is an online tool that provides altmetrics for peer-reviewed journal articles and other scholarly works by aggregating information from different sources including Wikipedia, Mendeley (for bookmarks and downloads), the USPTO (for patents), SSRN (for citation and usage data), Facebook (for shares and Likes), Lexis-Nexis Metabase (for news) and Overton.io (for government policy citations).

 In August 2015, Plum Analytics released the "PlumX Suite", which consists of five separate products: Metrics, Dashboards, +Grants, Benchmarks, and Funding Opportunities.
+These were discountined once the company was acquired by Elsever, and PlumX data is now available primarily through badges on Scopus, Mendeley and institutional repositories.